 2021 VPN Usage Statistics

-While VPNs used to be software that only true computer nerds knew about, for a variety of reasons, they’re surging in popularity and usage around the world.
+While a virtual private network (VPN) used to be software that only true computer nerds knew about, for a variety of reasons, they’re surging in popularity and usage around the world.
 But people have many different reasons for using VPNs, and some groups use VPNs more than others.
-Based on our own original research and some other reputable sources, we’re bringing you comprehensive statistics on VPN usage, starting now.
+Based on our own original research and some other reputable sources, we’re bringing you comprehensive 2021 VPN statistics, starting now.

 How Are People Using VPNs?